Pranshu23x/Pranshu23x/README.md

 Hey!
 Dont know how you got here XD
-Pranshu this side, I like developing dev tools and fullstack project involving automation involving AI, using React and Node.js.
+Pranshu this side, I like developing dev tools and fullstack project involving automation & AI, using React and Node.js.
 Open to collabs/ suggestions✌️

 🏆 Achievements